AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `selector` — required, CSS selector, specifies DOM nodes to set attributes on
 - `attr` — required, attribute to be set
-- `value` — the value to assign to the attribute, defaults to ''.
+- `value` — optional, the value to assign to the attribute, defaults to ''.
 Possible values:
     - `''` — empty string
     - positive decimal integer `<= 32767`
     - `true` / `false` in any case variation
+    - `[attribute-name]` copy the value from attribute `attribute-name` on the same element.

 ### Examples